 2017 Kia Niro LX

 In person, the Kia Niro somehow manages to be more compact, while at the same time wider, then it appears in pictures.
 While it may be classified as a compact crossover, the Kia Niro will be dwarfed when parked next to vehicles like the Toyota RAV4 or Ford Escape.
 We imagine the Kia dealers will park the Niro in packs away from the Kia Soul as to not show its true size.
-Because when the Niro sits along, the body lines and proportions of the exterior help blur the lines between small crossover and what some may call a hatchback.
-From the front view of the car, you may believe it to be wider than it is long, as it is only 5-inches narrower than the Kia Sedona van.
+When observing the Niro by itself, the body lines and proportions of the exterior help blur the lines between small crossover and what some may call a hatchback.
+From the front view of the car, you may believe it to be wider than it is long.
+Which isn’t completely far off as this “compact” SUV is only 5-inches narrower than the 8-passenger Kia Sedona van.
 On the inside, the width of the Nero becomes apparent as you can sit three adults rather comfortably in the rear seat.
-The rear storage space is fantastic for the size and could seemingly swallow the microscopic Mazda CX-3 interior several times over.
-The interior features the same gray hard plastics as the Hyundai Ioniq, but they are much easier to forgive at $7,000 less than the Ioniq Hybrid Limited.
+The rear storage space is also fantastic for the size of the overall car and could swallow the microscopic Mazda CX-3 interior several times over.
+The interior features the same gray hard plastics as the Hyundai Ioniq, but they are much easier to forgive at a price that is $7,000 less than our Ioniq Hybrid Limited.
 The digital gauge remains to be one of the sleekest in the industry, with many similarities to the system in the Hyundai Ioniq.

 One the road, the Kia Niro drives nearly identical to the Ioniq with a slightly higher seating position to give the impression that it is a true crossover.
 The Niro feels solid and beyond what you would expect from a “budget hybrid” priced at only $24,095.
 Sport mode will still get the job done if you need to pull out ahead of traffic or climb any grade.
 Similar to our time with the Ioniq, we spent most of our 912 miles in traffic and the Niro showed around 52 miles per gallon at the first fill up at 495 miles (measured at fuel pump instead of by digital readout).
 With more time spent at highway speeds for the second tank, that number eventually dropped to an average of 47 miles per gallon.
 Therefore, the Kia Niro seemed to achieve near identical numbers to the Ioniq in rather similar driving situations.
 Your mileage, quite literally, may vary based on everything from weather to your right foot.
 In our experience, the Niro seemed to be tuned more aggressively to get the heavier vehicle up to speed off the line and was easier to stay off of the throttle in stop-n-go traffic.